AegisRunner

 Visual regression setupBuilt-in30+ min (plugin)30+ min (plugin)Not availablePaid add-onBuilt-in

-The only tool that generates a full regression test suite from a URL — no code, no recording.
+TL;DR. The only tool that generates a full regression test suite from a URL — no code, no recording.
 Exports to Playwright.
 Starts free.

 AegisRunner takes a fundamentally different approach to regression test automation: you enter a URL, and the AI crawls your entire website — every page, form, button, and interaction.
 It then generates comprehensive test suites automatically using resilient selectors (text, ARIA roles, data-testid) instead of brittle CSS classes.
 Tests run on a schedule or after deployments via CI/CD integration, with alerts sent to Slack, Discord, or Jira when something breaks.
 Built-in visual regression testing compares screenshots pixel-by-pixel across runs.
 No test code to write, no page objects to maintain.

+Best for.
 Teams who want continuous testing coverage without dedicating engineering time to writing and maintaining test scripts.
 Ideal for startups shipping fast, agencies managing multiple client sites, and product teams who need regression test automation without the overhead.

+Not for.
 Teams that need native mobile app testing (Appium-based), or organizations that require tests in a specific language like Java or Python for internal compliance reasons.

-Free tier (1 project, 15 crawls, 50 test runs) / Starter $9/mo / Pro $29/mo / Business $79/mo
+Pricing.
+Free tier (1 project, 15 crawls, 50 test runs) / Starter $9/mo / Pro $29/mo / Business $79/mo.

 Pros

-• No coding required — AI generates tests from a URL in minutes
+• No coding required — AI generates tests from a URL in minutes.

-• Automatic page discovery: crawls every route, SPA state, and auth-protected page
+• Automatic page discovery: crawls every route, SPA state, and auth-protected page.

-• Resilient selectors (text, role, aria-label, data-testid) survive CSS refactors
+• Resilient selectors (text, role, aria-label, data-testid) survive CSS refactors.

-• Built-in visual regression testing with pixel-level diffs and accept/reject workflow
+• Built-in visual regression testing with pixel-level diffs and accept/reject workflow.

-• Accessibility (WCAG), SEO, and security audits on every crawl — not just testing
+• Accessibility (WCAG), SEO, and security audits on every crawl — not just testing.

-• Auto-healing: AI fixes broken selectors and re-runs failed tests automatically
+• Auto-healing: AI fixes broken selectors and re-runs failed tests automatically.

-• Export to standard Playwright TypeScript — zero vendor lock-in
+• Export to standard Playwright TypeScript — zero vendor lock-in.

-• CI/CD: GitHub Actions, GitLab CI, Vercel/Netlify deploy hooks, custom webhooks
+• CI/CD: GitHub Actions, GitLab CI, Vercel/Netlify deploy hooks, custom webhooks.

-• Slack, Discord, Jira, email notifications with detailed failure reports
+• Slack, Discord, Jira, email notifications with detailed failure reports.

-• Transparent pricing — public pricing page, no "contact sales" gates
+• Transparent pricing — public pricing page, no “contact sales” gates.

 Cons

-• Web applications only — no native iOS/Android or desktop app testing
+• Web applications only — no native iOS/Android or desktop app testing.

-• Newer platform (launched 2025) — smaller community than established tools
+• Newer platform (launched 2025) — smaller community than established tools.

-• Cloud-based — requires internet connection (no fully offline mode)
+• Cloud-based — requires internet connection (no fully offline mode).

-The best open-source browser automation framework.
+TL;DR. The best open-source browser automation framework.
 Code-first (TypeScript/Python/Java).
 Free forever, but you write and maintain every test.

 Playwright is a code-first end-to-end testing framework.
 You write tests in TypeScript, JavaScript, Python, Java, or C#, targeting Chromium, Firefox, and WebKit.
 It features powerful auto-waiting, web-first assertions, and a built-in codegen tool that records browser interactions into test scripts.
 Playwright excels at cross-browser testing and provides first-class support for modern web features like Shadow DOM, iframes, and service workers.

+Best for.
 Engineering teams comfortable with TypeScript/JavaScript who want full control over their test suite and are willing to invest time in writing and maintaining test code.

+Not for.
 Teams without dedicated test engineering resources, QA teams who prefer no-code tools, or organizations that need built-in scheduling and notification features.

-Free and open-source (MIT license)
+Pricing.
+Free and open-source (MIT license).

 Pros

-• Completely free — MIT license, no paid tiers
+• Completely free — MIT license, no paid tiers.

-• Multi-browser support: Chromium, Firefox, WebKit in a single framework
+• Multi-browser support: Chromium, Firefox, WebKit in a single framework.

-• Powerful auto-wait eliminates most flaky test issues
+• Powerful auto-wait eliminates most flaky test issues.

-• Built-in codegen records interactions into test scripts
+• Built-in codegen records interactions into test scripts.

-• Excellent TypeScript-first developer experience
+• Excellent TypeScript-first developer experience.

-• Parallel execution across browsers and shards
+• Parallel execution across browsers and shards.

-• Trace viewer for post-mortem debugging with screenshots and network logs
+• Trace viewer for post-mortem debugging with screenshots and network logs.

 Cons

-• Requires writing and maintaining all test code manually
+• Requires writing and maintaining all test code manually.

-• You decide which pages and flows to test — no automatic discovery
+• You decide which pages and flows to test — no automatic discovery.

-• No built-in test scheduling, dashboards, or notification system
+• No built-in test scheduling, dashboards, or notification system.

-• Visual regression testing requires additional setup (toMatchSnapshot or third-party)
+• Visual regression testing requires additional setup (toMatchSnapshot or third-party).

-• Selector maintenance falls entirely on the developer
+• Selector maintenance falls entirely on the developer.

-Best developer experience for writing tests.
+TL;DR. Best developer experience for writing tests.
 Chromium-focused.
 Free OSS core, $75+/mo for cloud dashboard and parallelization.

 Cypress runs tests directly inside the browser, providing an interactive test runner with time-travel debugging.
 Tests are written in JavaScript/TypeScript.
 Known for its excellent developer experience during test development, with real-time reloading and visual feedback.
 Cypress has a large plugin ecosystem but is architecturally limited to Chromium-family browsers in its free tier.

+Best for.
 Frontend developers building React, Vue, or Angular apps who want tight integration with their development workflow and fast feedback during test creation.

+Not for.
 Teams that need multi-browser testing (Cypress is Chromium-family focused in the free tier), multi-tab testing, or cross-origin navigation within a single test.

 Pros

-• Best-in-class developer experience with interactive test runner
+• Best-in-class developer experience with interactive test runner.

-• Time-travel snapshots let you inspect every step visually
+• Time-travel snapshots let you inspect every step visually.

-• Real-time reloading during test development
+• Real-time reloading during test development.

-• Large plugin ecosystem and active community
+• Large plugin ecosystem and active community.

-• Component testing support for React, Vue, Angular
+• Component testing support for React, Vue, Angular.

 Cons

-• Chromium-family only in the free tier — limited cross-browser coverage
+• Chromium-family only in the free tier — limited cross-browser coverage.

-• No native multi-tab or multi-domain support within a single test
+• No native multi-tab or multi-domain support within a single test.

-• Can be slower than Playwright for large end-to-end suites
+• Can be slower than Playwright for large end-to-end suites.

-• All tests must be written and maintained manually
+• All tests must be written and maintained manually.

-• Cypress Cloud dashboard requires a paid subscription for team features
+• Cypress Cloud dashboard requires a paid subscription for team features.

-The original browser automation framework.
+TL;DR. The original browser automation framework.
 Supports every language and browser.
 Free but verbose, slow, and flaky without careful setup.

 Selenium is the longest-running browser automation framework, supporting Java, Python, C#, JavaScript, Ruby, and more.
 It uses the WebDriver protocol for cross-browser testing.
 Selenium Grid enables distributed execution across multiple machines and browsers.
 While it has the largest ecosystem, its API is more verbose than modern alternatives and lacks built-in auto-waiting.

+Best for.
 Enterprise organizations with existing Selenium infrastructure and teams that need the widest possible language and browser support.
 Also suitable when regulatory requirements mandate a specific programming language.

+Not for.
 New projects starting from scratch (Playwright is a better modern alternative), teams without dedicated QA engineers, or anyone who wants to avoid writing verbose test code.

-Free and open-source
+Pricing.
+Free and open-source.

 Pros

-• Supports virtually every browser and programming language
+• Supports virtually every browser and programming language.

-• Massive community — decades of tutorials, Stack Overflow answers, and libraries
+• Massive community — decades of tutorials, Stack Overflow answers, and libraries.

-• Well-documented with extensive official documentation
+• Well-documented with extensive official documentation.

-• Selenium Grid for parallel and remote execution across machines
+• Selenium Grid for parallel and remote execution across machines.

-• Compatible with virtually every CI/CD system in existence
+• Compatible with virtually every CI/CD system in existence.

 Cons

-• Verbose API with significant boilerplate code
+• Verbose API with significant boilerplate code.

-• No built-in auto-waiting — flaky tests are common without careful explicit waits
+• No built-in auto-waiting — flaky tests are common without careful explicit waits.

-• Noticeably slower execution speed than Playwright or Cypress
+• Noticeably slower execution speed than Playwright or Cypress.

-• Complex setup for parallel execution (Grid configuration)
+• Complex setup for parallel execution (Grid configuration).

-• No built-in visual testing, scheduling, or reporting features
+• No built-in visual testing, scheduling, or reporting features.

-GUI-based record-and-playback IDE.
+TL;DR. GUI-based record-and-playback IDE.
 Covers web, mobile, and API.
 Expensive ($175+/mo) with proprietary format and no standard export.

 Katalon Studio is a desktop IDE for creating and running automated tests.
 It supports record-and-playback for web, mobile (Appium), API, and desktop applications.
 For more complex scenarios, you can write scripts in Groovy or Java.
 Tests are managed through an Object Repository that stores element locators.

+Best for.
 QA teams who prefer a visual GUI-based approach with the option to drop into code when needed.
 Good for organizations that test across web, mobile, and API in a single tool.

+Not for.
 Teams that want zero-code automation (you still need to record or script), developers who prefer lightweight CLI tools, or budget-conscious startups ($175+/mo for meaningful features).

-Free tier (very limited) / Premium from $175/mo / Ultimate from $400/mo
+Pricing.
+Free tier (very limited) / Premium from $175/mo / Ultimate from $400/mo.

 Pros

-• GUI-based record-and-playback for quick test creation
+• GUI-based record-and-playback for quick test creation.

-• Multi-platform: web, mobile (Appium), API, and desktop testing in one tool
+• Multi-platform: web, mobile (Appium), API, and desktop testing in one tool.

-• Object Repository centralizes element management
+• Object Repository centralizes element management.

-• Built-in keywords simplify common testing actions
+• Built-in keywords simplify common testing actions.

-• Groovy/Java scripting for complex test logic
+• Groovy/Java scripting for complex test logic.

 Cons

-• Requires installing a heavy desktop IDE (Katalon Studio)
+• Requires installing a heavy desktop IDE (Katalon Studio).

-• Proprietary test format with no standard code export
+• Proprietary test format with no standard code export.

-• XPath-heavy locator strategy leads to fragile, maintenance-heavy tests
+• XPath-heavy locator strategy leads to fragile, maintenance-heavy tests.

-• Runtime Engine for CI/CD execution requires a separate paid license
+• Runtime Engine for CI/CD execution requires a separate paid license.

-• Expensive at scale — $175–$400+/mo depending on features needed
+• Expensive at scale — $175–$400+/mo depending on features needed.

-Enterprise cloud testing with AI auto-healing.
+TL;DR. Enterprise cloud testing with AI auto-healing.
 No code export (full vendor lock-in).
 Expect $500+/mo with opaque sales-gated pricing.

 Mabl is a cloud-based testing platform where you record browser interactions using a Chrome extension.
 The AI layer automatically heals tests when selectors break and detects visual changes between runs.
 Mabl focuses on being a fully managed cloud solution — no local infrastructure to maintain.

+Best for.
 Enterprise teams with budget for a premium testing platform who want AI-assisted test maintenance without managing their own testing infrastructure.

+Not for.
 Small teams or startups (pricing starts in the hundreds), developers who want code export for their test suites, or organizations that need transparent, self-serve pricing.

-Custom pricing — contact sales (typically $500–$2,000+/mo based on usage)
+Pricing.
+Custom pricing — contact sales (typically $500–$2,000+/mo based on usage).

 Pros

-• AI auto-healing automatically fixes broken element locators
+• AI auto-healing automatically fixes broken element locators.

-• Built-in visual change detection across runs
+• Built-in visual change detection across runs.

-• Fully cloud-native — zero infrastructure to manage
+• Fully cloud-native — zero infrastructure to manage.

-• API testing included alongside UI tests
+• API testing included alongside UI tests.

-• SOC 2 Type II certified — strong enterprise compliance posture
+• SOC 2 Type II certified — strong enterprise compliance posture.

 Cons

-• Tests must still be manually recorded — AI heals but doesn't generate
+• Tests must still be manually recorded — AI heals but doesn’t generate.

-• No code export whatsoever — complete vendor lock-in
+• No code export whatsoever — complete vendor lock-in.

-• Opaque pricing hidden behind "contact sales" — expect $500+/mo
+• Opaque pricing hidden behind “contact sales” — expect $500+/mo.

-• Prohibitively expensive for small teams and startups
+• Prohibitively expensive for small teams and startups.

-• No automatic page discovery — you decide what flows to record
+• No automatic page discovery — you decide what flows to record.

 Recommended stacks by team size